anshumanbh/cyber-safari/README.md

 ![high-level-overview](./images/arch.png)

-* There is an application server that has some vulnerabilities.
+* There is an application server that has some vulnerabilities being served in a JavaScript file.
+The application logs all incoming requests.

-* There is an offensive agent that tries to exploit the vulnerabilities.
+* There is an offensive agent that tries to analyze the application's JavaScript file and exploit the vulnerabilities against some API endpoints.

-* There is a RAG system that contains the security knowledge base and the security controls required to defend the vulnerabilities.
+* There is a RAG system that contains the security knowledge base i.e. the security controls required to defend against the vulnerabilities.

-* There is a defensive agent that tries to propose security controls (derived from the RAG system) to defend against the vulnerabilities.
+* There is a defensive agent that analyzes the application's logs and tries to propose security controls (retrieved from the RAG system) to defend against the vulnerabilities.

 ## Prerequisites